dsinn/project_euler/README.md

 At the beginning of each month, we check `day % 7` and increment the count if it's a Sunday.
 Then we jump to the 1st of next month by adding the number of days using the array.
 Add an extra day when it's February on a leap year.
 In the brute-force approach, this can be done all the way up to the end of the year 2000.

 As for the optimizations:
-- Optimization 1: Store the number of months that start with Sunday in a 28-year period.
-A leap year occurs every 4 years and there are 7 days in a week, resulting in a period of `lcm(7, 4) = 28` years.
+1. Store the number of months that start with Sunday in a 28-year period.
+A leap year occurs every 4 years and there are 7 days in a week, resulting in a period of $\operatorname{lcm}(7, 4) = 28$ years.
 That means January 1 of 1901, 1929, 1957, 1985, etc., are all the same day of the week until after the year 2100, because that is not a leap year as per the rules.
 Fortunately for this problem, we don't even come close to that, so after counting the number of months that start on a Sunday from 1901–28, we can multiply the count by 3 and skip ahead to 1985.
 Even if we were to stop the optimizations there, we already cut down the number of months checked from 1200 to 528 (56% reduction).
-- Optimization 2: With only the previous optimization, we would have to iterate through each month from 1985 to 2000.
+2. With only the previous optimization, we would have to iterate through each month from 1985 to 2000.
 This is actually not necessary because 1985–2000 is the same as 1901–1916 (28 × 3 = 84 years before), which we already calculated.
 If we store the count at the end of 1916, then we can simply add that to the count at the end of 1984 for our final answer.
 This cuts down the number of month checks to 336 (72% less than the brute force).
-- Optimization 3: Cache the count for each day of the week that a year can start with, for both leap years and non–leap years.
+3. Cache the count for each day of the week that a year can start with, for both leap years and non–leap years.
 The process of computing the first 28 years now involves 14 cache hits and 14 cache misses, cutting down the number of month checks by another half to 168 overall (86% less than brute force).

 In order to fully generalize this problem and solve it in constant time, similar methods could be used, but you would need special logic to handle optimization 1 around multiples of 100 years until you've counted 2800 years.